 In the remote workspace, employees can’t just swing by their manager’s desk for a quick update or catch-up with their teams in the cafeteria.
 Unfortunately, the nature of working from home, or even in a hybrid setting, can impede how essential information reaches your people.

 To prevent fragmented messaging from happening, leaders should centralize relevant data and make it easily accessible across the organization.
 Clutterbuck suggests creating or investing in a space for people to access company goals, strategies, metrics, and more.

 She explains: “When you have transparent mechanisms to communicate information in a variety of channels, it allows people to do their jobs more effectively and pivot quickly.
 People want to understand where we’re going, why we’re going there, and how we’re going to get there.”

-The right People Analytics platform can help report and communicate headcount plans, potential team restructures, DEIB goals, and individual performance progress.
+The right people operations platform can help report and communicate headcount plans, potential team restructures, DEIB goals, and individual performance progress.